pink-fairy-armadillo-power/Rx-Tracker/README.md

   - implement login to work with the backend
   - adding user and password to the database
   - CRUD functionality when adding medicine to the medicine list -  update/deleteing
+  - Database schema not correlating with input fields for adding medicine, and log-in